Jana Pittman: Injury problems

 On 29 June 2009, Pittman returned to racing after more than a year with a victory in the Grand Prix event at Málaga, Spain.
 She won the 400-metre hurdles in a time of 55.67 seconds ahead of Ukrainian Anastasiya Rabchenyuk and Janet Wienand of South Africa.
 However, she was not fit enough to defend her title at the 2009 World Championships.
 A hamstring problem caused by bulging disc in her back interrupted her preparation for the tournament, but she was confident of a return, saying "I hope I can recover from this latest setback and get back on track for my long-term goal and dream – winning Olympic Gold in London in 2012".

 Another 20 months passed before her return to competition.
 In April 2011, she beat domestic rival Lauren Boden on the final leg of the Australian Athletics Tour.

 Pittman suffered a foot injury in March 2012 which put her out of contention for the London Olympics, and resulted in her deciding to retire from athletics.
 After trying rowing and boxing, she elected to try her hand at bobsledding, acting as brakewoman to Australian pilot Astrid Radjenovic with a view to competing at the 2014 Winter Olympics.
 In her first race Radjenovic and Pittman scored Australia's best ever World Cup finish with a seventh place at Altenberg in January 2013.

 2014 Sochi Winter Olympics

-In 2014 Pittman competed in the two-person bobsleigh event at the Sochi Winter Olympics.
-In doing so she became the first female (and second overall after Paul Narracott) to represent Australia in both the summer and winter olympics.
+In 2014, Pittman competed in the two-person bobsleigh event at the Sochi Winter Olympics.
+In doing so, she became the first female (and second overall after Paul Narracott) to represent Australia in both the Summer and Winter Olympics.
 The team of Pittman (brakeman) and Astrid Radjenovic (pilot) finished in 14th position.

 Medical career

-In January 2013, whilst training for the Sochi Winter Olympic Games, Pittman began studying medicine at Western Sydney University; she received her medical MBBS degree from this university in 2019.
+In January 2013, while training for the Sochi Winter Olympic Games, Pittman began studying medicine at Western Sydney University; she received her medical MBBS degree from this university in 2019.

 She is an ambassador for the Australian Cervical Cancer Foundation (ACCF), having been treated for the precancerous condition, cervical intraepithelial neoplasia, in 2014.

 TV appearances

 Pittman was part of the cast of the second season of SAS Australia in 2021.
-Dr Pittman featured in an episode of Australian Story on ABC-TV 'The Last Hurdle' in November 2021.
+In November 2021, Pittman was featured in an episode of Australian Story on ABC TV, which was named 'The Last Hurdle'.
+In 2023, Pittman competed on the seventh season of The Amazing Race Australia with her son, Cornelis.